corcorana/restingIAF/iaf_short.md

 # Discussion
 We have proposed a novel method for estimating the two most prevalent indices of individual alpha frequency (IAF) in the literature.
 This method pairs a common approach to the automated detection of local maxima (i.e. searching for first derivative zero crossings) with a well established method of resolving spectral peaks (i.e. Savitzky-Golay filtering) to derive an estimate of peak alpha frequency (PAF).
-It also extends the logic of the first-derivative test to estimate the bounds of the alpha peak component, thus enabling calculation of the alpha-band centre of gravity frequency (CoG).
+It also extends the logic of the first-derivative test to estimate the bounds of the alpha peak component, thus enabling calculation of the alpha-band centre of gravity (CoG).
-Like other automated peak detection algorithms reported in the literature [e.g., @chiang2008; @goljahani2012; @lodder2011], this method addresses key limitations of visual PSD analysis (e.g., proneness to subjective bias, inefficiency, replicability challenges), while improving upon alternative automated approaches that may be prone to various artifacts (e.g., failure to differentiate a single dominant peak from competing spectral peaks or spurious fluctuations, reliance on alpha-band reactivity).
+Like other automated curve-fitting algorithms reported in the literature [e.g., @chiang2008; @lodder2011], this method addresses key limitations of visual PSD analysis (e.g., proneness to subjective bias, inefficiency, replicability challenges), while improving upon alternative automated approaches that may be prone to various artifacts (e.g., failure to differentiate a single dominant peak from competing spectral peaks or spurious fluctuations, reliance on alpha-band reactivity).
-Unlike the sophisticated curve-fitting algorithms that have been described [e.g., @chiang2008; @lodder2011], our method is openly accessible and easy to integrate within existing MATLAB and Python-based analysis pipelines.
+Unlike these previous algorithms, our method is openly accessible and easy to integrate within existing MATLAB and Python-based analysis pipelines.

 Our results demonstrate that the SGF technique can extract a high proportion of IAF estimates from an empirical dataset, and that the sample-wide properties of these estimates (intraindividual stability, interindividual variance, etc) are consonant with prior reports in the literature.
-Furthermore, application of the technique to simulated datasets confirmed its capacity to render accurate estimates of peak location even under relatively degraded SNR conditions.
+Furthermore, application of the technique to simulated datasets verified its ability to render accurate estimates of peak location, even under rather degraded SNR conditions.
-When extended to more complex simulations, the SGF technique was shown to recover target IAF values with greater precision than an alternative method of automated peak detection.
+When extended to more complex simulations, the SGF technique was shown to recover target values with greater precision than an alternative automated peak detection method.
-We begin by reflecting on the important findings of the empirical analysis, before turning our attention to the simulation results.
-Some present limitations and potential directions for future research will then be considered.
+We begin by considering the key findings of our analyses, before reflecting on present limitations and potential directions for future research.

 ## Estimation of IAFs from an empirical EEG dataset
 Savitzky-Golay filtering of `pwelch`-generated PSD functions resulted in the extraction of a rather impressive number of IAF estimates from a moderate-sized dataset.